fatimaazizz/javascript-prep/README.md

 **so long runing task** will block the execution of the other tasks. we want not blocking beahvior/
 ### how to acheive that?
-by usingh an **event loop** : takke long running task ,executes them in the "background" and puts them back in the main thread once  they are finished
+by using an **event loop**  take long running task ,executes them in the "background" and puts them back in the main thread once  they are finished